 Rice Cooker: Rice is a gluten-free staple you can enjoy in plenty, and I think rice tastes best when cooked in a rice cooker.
 Invest in a rice cooker – you won’t be sorry.

 Slow Cooker: I love making delicious slow-cooked meals in my Crock-Pot, including my famous turkey meatballs and this hearty chicken enchilada soup.
 While a Crock-Pot doesn’t absorb food allergens, it’s wise to clean your slow cooker well and designate it for gluten-free cooking from here on out.
-Please read, Does a Crock-Pot Absorb Gluten? for more information about the risks involved with using a shared slow cooker.
+Please read, Does a Crock-Pot Absorb Gluten? for more information about the risks of using a shared slow cooker.

-High-Speed Blender: If you don’t love juicing, you could invest in a high-speed blender instead.
+High-Speed Blender: If you don’t love juicing, invest in a high-speed blender instead.
 I love my high-speed blender because I can make smoothies, like my Blueberry Banana Spinach Smoothie.
 It also has a spiralizer feature, so I can make homemade zoodles (zucchini noodles) in seconds.

 Immersion Blender: A handheld immersion blender makes it easy to puree soups, blend salad dressings, and chop onions in seconds.